 Many construction companies have implemented and are currently using some form of construction accounting software.
 Simultaneously, they are also involved with a project management software to help them keep track of all their current and upcoming jobs.
 Finally, many construction companies use some type of project estimation software.
-When combined together, you’re left with a company that is running three separate processes on three separate pieces of software.
+When combined together, you’re left with a company that is running three separate processes on three separate softwares.

 A Necessary Reliance

 This wouldn’t be a large issue if construction accounting and project management weren’t so co-dependent.
 When it comes to accounting basics and project management, the two are so closely aligned.
 Without knowing the financial situation of the company, one cannot ascertain the level of new projects that can be undertaken.

 The problem at hand then becomes how to make construction accounting and project management coexist in such a way that neither impedes the process of the other.
 Without proper accounting procedures, project management cannot be planned and executed, and without proper project management, accounting cannot know the costs associated with each project.

 By utilizing systems like Sage, construction companies can make it easy to balance their accounts while planning for new projects.